mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

-# Create a Java Program to Print a Grade Report
+# Create a Java Program to Print a Grade Report and Assign a new Course to a Student

 ## Learning objectives
 In this chapter of the tutorial you will learn ...